 Regularly inspect your whole house surge protector for proper function, damage or signs of overloading to ensure the protection of sensitive and expensive electronics.

 Homes without a properly functioning backup generator could leave your family unprotected in the event of an unexpected power outage.
 Ensure the safety and comfort of your family by performing routine generator maintenance, including starting the generator to check function bi-annually, keeping the area around it clean, changing oil as recommended by the manufacturer, maintaining fresh and proper fuel levels, replacing distilled water in the battery, cleaning spark plugs and routinely checking wires, buttons, bolts, connections, elements, and the ground for functionality and safety.
-Professional maintenance and calibration once or twice a year is also highly recommended.
+High West Wiring has certified professionals who can perform the recommended annual maintenance and calibration.

 Electrical Panel Maintenance